-The spoils of fall’s foliage will soon be hitting Lexington yards and streets.
+The spoils of fall’s foliage are hitting Lexington yards and streets.

 Trees need cooler temperatures, shorter days and water before leaves drop.
 This fall has been particularly warm and dry.